emmeowzing/gitlabci-lint-pre-commit-hook/README.md

 1. [Create Access Token](https://gitlab.com/-/profile/personal_access_tokens) with `api` scope.
 2. Set access token value as `GITLAB_TOKEN` environment variable.
+3. Ensure Python version available is 3.10.x or later.

 **Warning** Please note the token should not be shared and if leaked can cause significant harm.